djandyr/docuware-autostore/README.md

 >
 > * __username__
 >
->     Username of fully licensed DocuWare user
+>     Username of full licensed DocuWare cloud user
 >
 > * __password__
 >
->    Password of fully licensed DocuWare user
+>    Password of full licensed DocuWare cloud user
 >
 > * __hostID__
 >
->     Sets unique identifier for the machine the client is running on.
+>     Unique host identifier for the machine is required
+>     Host identifier is used by the DocuWare license management for faster reuse licenses for users working on the same machine.
 >
 > * __autoStore.fileCabinetID__
 >